The Problem

 The Proof of Concept

 The Council is a demo of what it would look like if you had that boardroom.
-Describe a company, ask a strategic question, and eight AI agents — each with distinct functional expertise — deliberate in sequence.

 How It Works